ohler55/oj/README.md

 [![Build Status](https://secure.travis-ci.org/ohler55/oj.png?branch=master)](http://travis-ci.org/ohler55/oj)

+## Future Release 2.12.15

+ - Oj no longer raises an exception if the to_hash method of an object does not return a Hash.
+ActiveRecord has decided that to_hash should return an Array instead so Oj now encodes what ever is returned.

 ## Release 2.12.14

  - Change the failure mode for objects that can not be serialized such as a